March 5, 2024

-Occasionally, I get questions from friends about what it was like to work at Apple, in particular the Special Projects Group (SPG).
-I wanted to write an article detailing my experiences and what I learned, but I had to be mindful of NDAs and found myself dancing a lot with wording.
-With recent news, I feel more comfortable letting this out into the wild, though I still won’t delve into product details.
+Occasionally, I get questions from friends about what it was like to work at Apple, especially the Special Projects Group (SPG).
+I wanted to write an article detailing my experiences and what I learned, while being mindful of NDAs.
+With recent news, I feel more comfortable letting this out into the wild, though I still won’t delve into any product details.

 In the process of reflecting, I felt tremendous gratitude for the lucky breaks I have had.
 A former manager once told me, careers are meticulously planned but opportunistically executed.”
 This was certainly true for me.
 A lot of new grads today seem to be struggling to find jobs because of the macro environment.
-I hope my story gives reminder that even short careers can be winding and there are lots of chances to get where you need to be.
+I hope my story gives reminder that careers are often winding and there are lots of chances to get where you need to be.

 Apple ParkApple Park